 I shared the photos on my Twitter and Instagram pages and I got quite a few comments to say that people love Trastevere as it’s not so visited by tourists.
 I also got told that it’s a great area for cheaper accommodation!

-This post is in collaboration with Marco Polo Guides but all opinions, thoughts and ramblings are my own!
-This post may contain affiliate links, but at no extra cost to you!
+This post is in collaboration with Marco Polo Guides but all opinions and thoughts are my own!